cavo789/blog/blog/XXX/vscode-php-refactoring/index.md

 For the demo, please start a Linux shell and run `mkdir -p /tmp/refactor && cd $_` to create a folder called `refactor` in your Linux temporary folder and jump in it.

 Please create two php files.
-The first one will be called `index.php` and will contains this code:
+The first one will be called `index.php` and will contain this code:

 ```php
 <?php